abdullahsherdy/course_work/functions/notes.md

 ## Functions
  - What is a Function?
  - Declaring and Calling
  - Parameters & Return Values
- - Parameters vs. Arguments
  - Scope (Local vs. Global)
  - Default Arguments
  - Practice Problem